-Whip up turmeric coconut milk chia seed pudding the night before so you have a quick breakfast in the morning or a healthy afternoon snack.
-Vegan, dairy-free and gluten-free.
+You can make this super quick and delicious turmeric coconut milk chia seed pudding the night before so you have an easy breakfast in the morning or a healthy afternoon snack!
+Vegan and gluten-free.

 Turmeric Coconut Milk Chia Seed Pudding